 Internship Supervisor Evaluations: Students are required to complete an internship, which they do typically within their first year of the program.
 While they can meet the internship requirement in the fall, spring, or summer semesters, most students choose to complete the internship in the summer.
-In 2018-19, a total of 15 out of 41 on-campus students (37% of students currently active in the on-campus MURP program) completed an internship.
-Of the 15 students who completed internships, 11 were reported as paid internships.
-However, we currently have no reported information for 3 of the internships.
-The average employer evaluation rating was 4.55 on a scale of 1 to 5, where 5 is excellent and 1 indicates unsatisfactory and improvement is needed.
-A total of 9 out of 41 online students (22% of students currently active in the online MURP program) completed an internship.
-Of the 9 students who completed internships, 2 were reported as paid internships.
+In 2019-20, a total of 12 out of 47 on-campus students (26% of students currently active in the on-campus MURP program) completed an internship.
+Of the 12 students who completed internships, 5 were reported as paid internships.
 However, we currently have no reported information for 1 of the internships.
-The average employer evaluation rating was 4.94 on a scale of 1 to 5, where 5 is excellent and 1 indicates unsatisfactory and improvement is needed.
+The average employer evaluation rating was 4.73 on a scale of 1 to 5, where 5 is excellent and 1 indicates unsatisfactory and improvement is needed.
+A total of 8 out of 43 online students (19% of students currently active in the online MURP program) completed an internship.
+Of the 8 students who completed internships, 1 was reported as a paid internship.
+The average employer evaluation rating was 4.96 on a scale of 1 to 5, where 5 is excellent and 1 indicates unsatisfactory and improvement is needed.

 Alumni satisfaction with the applicability of coursework to job preparation: An on-line alumni survey conducted in 2011 with 49 alumni responding found that over 76% were either very satisfied or satisfied regarding how well the program prepared them for their initial job.
 An additional 14% indicated a neutral response to the question.
 A previous mail-in survey conducted in 2004 found a level of satisfaction at 87.3% with an additional 11% indicating that they felt minimally prepared.
 The most recent survey, conducted in May 2018 with 154 alumni responses to this question found 83.8% highly satisfied or satisfied with how well the program prepared them for their initial position.
 An additional question of the 2018 respondents asked them how satisfied they were with the department’s curriculum as it prepared them to confront issues in the planning profession.
 Of the 155 who responded to this question, 83.9% were satisfied or highly satisfied.